ziminji/objective-c-sql-query-builder/README.md

 # Objective-C SQL Query Builder

-This repository contains two sets of Objective-C based classes that handle a SQLite database.
+This repository contains three sets of Objective-C based classes that handle a SQLite database.
 The DAO folder contains a class that easily manages the database connection.
 The SQL folder contains a collection of SQL builder classes that can be used to construct well-formed SQL statements for SQLite via a plethora of convenience methods similar to those found in LINQ.
+And, the ORM folder contains a set of classes to handle mapping data to objects using the Data Mapper and Active Record paradigms.

 All classes are designed to be used in iPhone/iOS applications.